 What are some possible signs of child sexual abuse?

-- Problems such as itching, pain, or soreness in the genital or anal areas
+- Bruises, bleeding, or infections in the genital or anal areas

 Still have questions?
 Contact us directly at the Four Corners Child Advocacy Center.